Precociality and altriciality: Differences

-A hastier alternative is employed by precocial animals, in which the young have open eyes, have hair or down, have large brains, and are immediately mobile and somewhat able to flee from, or defend themselves against, predators.
-For example, with ground-nesting birds such as ducks or turkeys, the young are ready to leave the nest in one or two days.
-Among mammals, most ungulates are precocial, being able to walk almost immediately after birth.
-Beyond the precocial are the superprecocial animals, such as the megapode birds, which hatch with full-flight feathers.
-Some ecological niches require young to be precocial for survival, such as cetaceans: restricted to water, their young would quickly drown if they were immobile and helpless.

-The span between precocial and altricial species is particularly broad in birds.
+The span between precocial and altricial species is particularly broad in the biology of birds.
 Precocial birds hatch with their eyes open and are covered with downy feathers that are soon replaced by adult-type feathers.
 Birds of this kind can also swim and run much sooner after hatching than altricial young, such as songbirds.
 Very precocial birds can be ready to leave the nest in a short period of time following hatching (e.g. 24 hours).
 Many precocial chicks are not independent in thermoregulation (the ability to regulate their body temperatures), and they depend on the attending parent(s) to brood them with body heat for a short time.
 Precocial birds find their own food, sometimes with help or instruction from their parents.
 Examples of precocial birds include the domestic chicken, many species of ducks and geese, waders, rails, and the hoatzin.

 Precocial birds can provide protein-rich eggs and thus their young hatch in the fledgling stage – able to protect themselves from predators and the females have less post-natal involvement.
 Altricial birds are less able to contribute nutrients in the pre-natal stage; their eggs are smaller and their young are still in need of much attention and protection from predators.
 This may be related to r/K selection; however, this association fails in some cases.